Skip to content

 If you are an older teen or adult curious about your own contrast sensitivity — independent of amblyopia tracking — you can take the test in your browser.
 For amblyopia care, the clinical relationship is the right tool.

-• Hubel, D. H., & Wiesel, T. N. (1963).
+2. Wiesel TN, Hubel DH.
 Single-cell responses in striate cortex of kittens deprived of vision in one eye.
-Journal of Neurophysiology, 26, 1003–1017.
+J Neurophysiol.
+1963;26:1003–1017.
 The foundational monocular-deprivation experiment establishing the critical-period concept in mammalian visual cortex.
+(Author order on this specific paper is Wiesel then Hubel, though the pair's body of work is often cited collectively as "Hubel and Wiesel.")
+PubMed.

-• Hess, R. F., & Howell, E. R. (1977).
-The threshold contrast sensitivity function in strabismic amblyopia: evidence for a two-type classification.
-Vision Research, 17(9), 1049–1055.
-Foundational paper distinguishing CSF deficit subtypes in strabismic amblyopia.
+6. Hess RF, Howell ER.
+The threshold contrast sensitivity function in strabismic amblyopia: evidence for a two type classification.
+Vision Res.
+1977;17(9):1049–1055.
+Foundational paper distinguishing contrast-sensitivity-function deficit subtypes in strabismic amblyopia.
+PubMed.